Gamakatsu and Tenkara

-Gamakatsu and tenkara?
-They have offered rods but I could not find much about them 12 years ago when I was researching the Japanese market.
+Gamakatsu offers rods but I could not find much about them 12 years ago when I was researching the Japanese market.
 I did find out about all the other major brands and started importing rods, buying them for myself to use and find out on my own.
-Gamakatsu rods are expensive!
+I found out that Gamakatsu rods are expensive!
 I was buying a lot of rods and I wasn't interested in spending double for a premium rod to find out I didn't like it.

 |The "Flower of Life" sticker are mine and to remind me of the importance of the fish's life.|

-Dr. Tom Davis and I have worked together and I was looking for information on a rod (the 360 Karasu) and he offered to send his to me to try.
+Sometimes, Dr. Tom Davis and I work together for information on equipment (the 360 Karasu in this case) and he offered to send his to me to try.
 I had helped him get his Sakura Seki Rei.
-I helped a lot of fishers get their first Japanese rod and Dr. Tom was returning the favor.
+As a matter of fact, I helped a lot of fishers get their first Japanese rod and Dr. Tom is kind in his trust with me for fishing his rods.
 He had written about the Suimu EX and I asked if I could check it out and he sent the Karasu and the 4m Suimu for me to try before I decided to buy one.

 I bought the Karasu.

 But I really liked the Suimu EX 400.

 I like the longest rod I can fish given any situation.
 Tenkara is a fixed length line however the zoom feature can adjust my casting distance, rod length for stream conditions, whether it be for a tight stream an open casting situation or fighting a fish, even for reaching over obstacles and currents.
 I've learned that a zoom is an attribute for "extra reach" as in adaptability.
 I use a zoom rod primarily for the effects it has on casting position rather than only for extra reach.